-- you go long periods of time without taking care of your body or getting proper rest.
+- You go long without caring for your body or getting proper rest.
 It’s a feeling of being completely drained of energy to move or think.

-- you go to bed physically and mentally exhausted every night and you wake up tired every morning.
+- You go to bed physically and mentally exhausted every night and wake up tired every morning.
 Even when you get enough hours of sleep, you’re not waking up feeling rested and refreshed.

-Deteriorating health: A burnout in most cases is caused by mental stress and that can take a toll on the body.
+Deteriorating health: Burnout, in most cases, is caused by mental stress, which can take a toll on the body.

-- some people begin to experience a deterioration in their health such as high blood pressure, insomnia, hair loss, vision problems and back pain.
+- Some people experience a deterioration in their health, such as high blood pressure, insomnia, hair loss, vision problems, and back pain.

-- you have an illness that you can’t seem to recover from.
-Like having a cold that seems to last forever.
+- You have an illness you can’t seem to recover from, like having a cold that lasts forever.

-- you’re unusually cranky and overly emotional.
-You feel like you’re frequently on the verge of tears and it’s not always obvious as to why.
+- You’re unusually cranky and overly emotional.
+You feel like you’re frequently on the verge of tears, and why is not always obvious.

 - it’s a challenge to find Contentment and happiness in life.

-- you feel “off” and you’re not sure why or how to fix it.
+- You feel “off,” and you’re unsure why or how to fix it.

-Irritability often stems from feeling ineffective, unimportant, useless, and an increasing sense that you’re not able to do things as efficiently or effectively as you once did.
-In the early stages, this can interfere in personal and professional relationships.
+Irritability often stems from feeling ineffective, unimportant, and useless, and an increasing sense that you’re unable to do things as efficiently or effectively as you once did.
+In the early stages, this can interfere with personal and professional relationships.
 At its worst, it can destroy relationships and careers.

-Depression: In the early stages, you may feel mildly sad, occasionally hopeless, and you may experience feelings of guilt and worthlessness as a result.
+Depression: In the early stages, you may feel mildly sad and occasionally hopeless and experience guilt and worthlessness.

-- you feel trapped and hopeless – especially after long periods of time working with no breaks or time off.
+- You feel trapped and hopeless – especially after long working periods with no breaks or time off.

 - it’s a challenge to find contentment and happiness in life.